 - Order payment of reasonable costs and attorneys’ fees.

-- PFML Will be Funded by Payroll Contributions by the Employee and Employer
+- PFML Is Funded by Payroll Contributions by the Employee and Employer

-Contributions start Oct.
+Contributions started Oct.
 1, 2019.
-Benefits for medical and parental leave start Jan 1, 2021.
+Benefits for medical and parental leave began January 1, 2021.
 Benefits for family medical start July 1, 2021.
 If you are self-employed, you are not required to comply with PFML law.
 However, if you are self-employed, you can elect to pay contributions in order to be eligible for coverage under the PFML law.

 Your employer can deduct up to 40% of the total medical leave contribution required for an individual, and up to 100% of the total family leave contribution required for an individual.